-Sometimes it’s the dog, other times is the garnishment.
+Sometimes it’s the dog, other times it’s the garnishment.
 Garlicky, snappy-casing New York City franks are so good they need no adornment.
 Midwest coneys, however, are all about the package in toto: the franks themselves are rarely anything special, nor do they need to be.
 Success depends on how the dog, bun, meat sauce, mustard, raw, chopped onions, and, maybe, shredded cheese work together.
 It’d be pointless to order a coney with, say, just mustard.

 Seems that just about every Midwest city has a coney shop downtown, usually founded in the early part of the 20th century.
 Duluth had two, about four blocks from each other, until Original Coney Island closed earlier this year (2017) after almost a century in business.
 Deluxe Coney Island is still going strong.